“For sale: Baby shoes, never worn.”

 Why does the flash fiction format work so well for stories2music (s2m)?
 It’s the length.
 Audio books require several hours of listening to experience the full story.
 The s2m stories run anywhere from 2:02 to 9:22 minutes, with the average being 3 to 4 minutes.
 The length provides instant gratification.
 There is a momentary flash of action, of emotion, of experience, of wondering . . . and then it’s over—leaving the listener intrigued and wanting more.
 The stories are bite-sized morsels of mysteries, love stories, adventures, nightmares, and drama—some set in modern times and some in Victorian and Edwardian times.

 In addition, stories2music stories are blended with short orchestral film music.
 Their short length is perfect for the film music clips because they vary in length from 30 seconds to 5 minutes and cover a wide range of moods.
 The film music changes from moment to moment because it is written for TV or film scenes that change, so it fits perfectly with changes in the scenes or emotions in the stories.

 In all of the stories, the film music is synchronized exactly to the actions and emotions in the stories.
 For example, when a kite flutters in the air in the story, the music sounds like a fluttering kite.
 When the Wind grows very, very angry, the music is a deep, dark, menacing, descending pitch.
 The captain of the ship has a majestic, nautical theme.
 A marriage proposal has tender, sweet and romantic music.
 The film music enhances the words and scenes like no other type of music.

-Without the unique characteristics of flash fiction, stories2music would not exist.
+Without the unique characteristics of flash fiction and the matching film music, stories2music would not be effective.
 The momentary flash of story and flash of music create a new literary and audio experience.